From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Preliminaries

 \subsection{Dimensional reduction and singular-value decomposition (SVD)}

-While the theory is based on functions defined on a continuum domain, computer implementations introduce discretization of the domain and, consequently, discrete approximation of functions.
-For example, the training data for neural operators is typically a collection of pairs $(\rb{m}^I, \rb{u}^I)$ where $\rb{m}^I \in \Rpow{p_m}$ and $\rb{u}^I = \rb{F}(\rb{m}^I) \in \Rpow{p_u}$ are discrete approximations of functions in $M$ and $U$, $\rb{F}$ being the finite-dimensional mapping between $\Rpow{p_m}$ and $\Rpow{p_u}$ approximating the operator of interest $F(m)$.
-Generally speaking, the dimensions of input and target functions, $p_m$ and $p_u$, are large, and the problem of approximating the map $\rb{F}$ between high dimensional spaces becomes challenging and quite possibly ill-posed.
+While the theory is based on functions defined on a continuum domain, computer implementations introduce discretizations of the domain and, consequently, discrete approximations of functions.
+For example, the training data for neural operators is typically a collection of pairs $(\rmm^I, \rmu^I)$, where $\rmm^I \in \Rpow{p_{M}}$ and $\rmu^I = \rmF(\rmm^I) \in \Rpow{p_{U}}$ are discrete approximations of functions in $M$ and $U$, where $\rmF$ is the finite-dimensional mapping between $\Rpow{p_{M}}$ and $\Rpow{p_{U}}$ that approximates the operator of interest $F$.
+Generally speaking, the dimensions of the discretized input and target functions, $p_{M}$ and $p_{U}$, are large, and the problem of approximating the map $\rmF$ between high-dimensional spaces becomes challenging and potentially ill-posed.